 The Life of Isaac Asimov

-A sci-fi master and a prolific author of non-fiction, Isaac Asimov's famous works include the Foundation series set in humanity's distant future and a book of short stories called I, Robot.
+A science fiction master, Isaac Asimov's famous works include the Foundation series set in the distant future and a book of short stories called I, Robot.

 Isaac Asimov had a remarkable lifetime.
 Born in 1920 in Petrovichi, Russia, as an infant he was one of 16 children in the village to develop double pneumonia.
 He was the only one to survive.

 The eldest of three children, the Asimov family migrated to Brooklyn, New York, when he was three years old.
 An independent learner, he taught himself to read at age five.

 "Self-education is, I firmly believe, the only kind of education there is.
 The only function of a school is to make self-education easier; failing that, it does nothing." - Isaac Asimov

 His parents ran a succession of candy stores which sold magazines and newspapers; access to which was an early contributor to his love of reading and writing.

 By age 17, he aspired to write professionally and produced his first science fiction story, Cosmic Corkscrew.